zowe/zowe-install-packaging/tests/sanity/README.md

 By default, E2E UI test cases are launched by Selenium with Firefox driver.
 If you run test cases on your local, you need Firefox installed.

-The existing test cases are tested on Firefox v61.0.2 which is pre-installed in Jenkins Docker Slaves.
+The existing test cases are tested on Firefox v61.0.2 which is pre-installed in Jenkins build agent.
 In theory, the e2e test cases should be able to run on Firefox v53 and above.

 ### Start Test